ml6team/fondant/docs/README.md

 # Docs

-This file contains general documentation on Express.
+This file contains general documentation on Fondant.

-## Express: built around manifests
+## Fondant: built around manifests

-Express provides helper functions and boilerplate to speed up the creation of KubeFlow components and pipelines.
+Fondant provides helper functions and boilerplate to speed up the creation of KubeFlow components and pipelines.

 ### Helpers

-Express contains a few helper modules:
+Fondant contains a few helper modules:

 - `io.py`: general I/O helper functions.
 - `kfp.py`: include helper functions for GPU logging when running a KFP component and parsing specific KFP input.